John Fell (industrialist): Early business career

 By 1885, under a lease agreement with the N.S.W.
 Shale & Oil Company, his father's family company, A.M.
 Fell and Sons, was running an oil refining business at Waterloo (sometimes mentioned as Alexandria) in Sydney, processing crude oil, which had been produced in retorts that A.M.
 Fell and Sons also ran at Hartley Vale.
 The Waterloo refinery was closed around 1887, and the refining operation was relocated to Hartley Vale.
 The company had an oil works—for container filling and distribution—at Darling Harbour, by 1891.

 There was a court case, involving the company, in 1889; John Wilson Fell was nominated as a plaintiff, and so was by then already a partner in his father's company.
 He gave evidence for at least one day.
 Under the settlement A.M.
 Fell and Sons role at Hartley Vale ended.
 Fell's father died in 1890.

 By the time of his father’s probate in 1891, John Wilson Fell was described as an ‘oil and grease manufacturer’.
 Fell, with his brother Alexander Morrison Fell, Junior—also described as an ‘oil and grease manufacturer’—carried on his father’s business interests.
 Another brother, Walter John Fell (d.1938), was also a partner but, in 1891, was described as a 'fruit grower' and so almost certainly was only a silent partner in the business at that time.

 Fell spent some time outside the oil industry, while involved in setting up two plants for the production of condensed milk, in the Shoalhaven region of New South Wales, at Bomaderry and Coolangatta Estate.
 Based upon the birth locations of two of his children, he was living in the Shoalhaven district, during the period 1897-1901.
 His brother, Walter John Fell, was also involved in the condensed milk industry, at Berry.
+In May 1901, Fell stood down, as Managing Director of the Jersey Milk Company Limited, and was succeeded by his brother Walter.
+The family left the Shoalhaven area, around the end of July 1901.
+Fell was now free to reenter the family business.

 His brother, Alexander Morrison Fell, Junior, died in 1904.
-In the meantime, in 1902, Fell had either set up his own company, John Fell & Company, or renamed A. M. Fell & Sons using that new name.
+In the meantime, in 1902, Fell had either set up his own company, John Fell & Company, or more likely had renamed A. M. Fell & Sons to use that new name.
+In mid 1903, he attempted to convince ferry companies operating on Sydney Harbour to convert coal-burning steam ferries burn oil using an oil burner design that he had patented, by providing a demonstration aboard Lady Napier.
+It was a technical success, but observers noted the "continuous noise" generated by the oil burner.